CLINICAL DATA

 The GLP HEK assay is a clinically validated method of identifying male and female Fabry patients who may be suitable for treatment with migalastat.1

-GLP, good laboratory practice; lyso-Gb3, globotriaosylsphingosine.
+α-Gal A, α-galactosidase A; GL-3, globotriaosylceramide; GLP, good laboratory practice; HEK cell, human embryonic kidney cell; lyso-Gb3, globotriaosylsphingosine.

 Migalastat for Fabry disease in adolescents (Ramaswami et al., 2022)